emrazik/spaceinvadersclassproject/final-project-space-invaders-main/README.md

 3. Play game.
 Have fun. :space_invader:

 ## Contributing
+Created in collaboration with three other students in our Spring 2021 Web Development class.

 Pull requests and forks are welcome.
 For major changes, please open an issue first to discuss what you would like to change.